Okerew/larkos_models/Documents/scaling.md

   peak training VRAM stays around ~6 GB, which is the band most consumer GPUs sit in.
 If you have headroom, restore `TEMPORAL_WINDOW=4` and `MC_DROPOUT_T=10` for better uncertainty estimates and generalisation.
+- Scale thins like memory capacity and history sizes for the C backend stuff also.